artemkovalyov/someoneinmyhead/src/posts/emacs/xkb/tweak-xkb-for-emacs-in-linux.md

 In my opinion `XKB` has the most intricate and tangled API I have ever worked with.
 The Arch Linux guide about [X keyboard extensions](https://wiki.archlinux.org/title/X_keyboard_extension#top-page) mostly agrees with me, especially so when it comes to modifiers and [virtual modifiers](https://wiki.archlinux.org/title/X_keyboard_extension#Virtual_Modifiers).

-:::note{.note.admonition title="My take on XKB complexity" id="reason-for-complexity"}
+:::note{title="My take on XKB complexity" id="reason-for-complexity"}

 In my opinion, it is caused by an intrinsic complexity of handling so many keyboard devices our there in the wild.
 Let's not forget about huge heritage of early days of computer era causing lots of legacy that still has to be supported for compatibility.